Providing unique learning opportunities designed by and for school leaders.

 The cost is $160 per credit.

 The Principals’ Center is founded on the belief that school leaders who are purposeful, passionate, and reflective about their work, and who are engaged in sustained exchange of ideas with colleagues, have greater potential to transform schools to ensure student

 To encourage school leaders to actively engage in leadership development, the Principals’ Center will:

 - sponsor and lead workshops, conversations, and reflection, based on current research and best practice

 - promote the mutual exchange of ideas relevant to professional growth

-mutual exchange of ideas with school leaders so that all will learn from one another
+- engage the Cardinal Stritch University Master's in Educational Leadership students and College of Education and Leadership faculty in a mutual exchange of ideas with school leaders so that all will learn from one another

 - support school leaders in facilitating effective practice that positively impacts student achievement